comp129/comp55/docs/labs/JavavsCPP.md

 ## Similarities to Past Education

-This following table will show just how similar Java and C++ really are, the simmilarities are great to see when coming into what seems like a big switch, this switch won't be as hard as you may assume, just look below.
+This table below demonstrates just how similar Java and C++ really are.
+Rest assured this switch won't be as hard as you may assume, just look below.

 | Feature               | C++                  | Java                 |
 |-----------------------|----------------------|----------------------|